A whole-of-community approach

 Stopping violence against women requires a whole-of-community approach in which men and women from diverse backgrounds, experiences and professions work in collaboration.

-White Ribbon Committees are groups of passionate Ambassadors, Advocates and champions who represent and coordinate the White Ribbon social movement.
+White Ribbon Committees are groups of passionate Ambassadors, Advocates and Supporters who represent and coordinate the White Ribbon social movement.
 There are currently 30 White Ribbon Committees activating community owned and driven initiatives all over Australia.